armanulalam/Sports-Activity-Recognizer/README.md

 **Data Cleaning:** This part was the most time consuming part of this project.
 I cleaned the data based on the Confusion Matrix scores four times.
 At the very beginning, there was a lot of noise and irrelevant data in my dataset.
 Using the fastai ImageClassifierCleaner, I updated and cleaned the dataset.
 With the exception of the final iteration, which produced the final version of the model, I purged the data after every training or fine-tuning iteration.

 ## Model Deployment
-After training the model and cleaning the data I deployed ```sports-action-recognizer-version3.pkl``` into HuggingFace Spaces Gradio App.
+After training the model and cleaning the data I deployed the final model ```sports-action-recognizer-version3.pkl``` into HuggingFace Spaces Gradio App.
 The implementation can be found in deployment folder or [here](https://huggingface.co/spaces/Armanul/sports-activity-recognizer)

 <img width="858" alt="huggingface" src="https://github.com/armanulalam/Sports-Activity-Recognizer/assets/65443530/91de728a-fc81-4149-b32f-393df3694847">